h-frank/sharing-app/README.md

 Note: User can't delete an contact that is an active user.

-This is [part 1 - Oriented Object Design](https://www.coursera.org/learn/object-oriented-design) of the capstone project from the specialization [Software Design and Architecture offered by University of Alberta](https://www.coursera.org/specializations/software-design-architecture) on [Coursera](https://www.coursera.org).
+This is the final assignment of the course [Oriented Object Design](https://www.coursera.org/learn/object-oriented-design), and part 1 of the capstone project from the specialization [Software Design and Architecture offered by University of Alberta](https://www.coursera.org/specializations/software-design-architecture) on [Coursera](https://www.coursera.org).

 ## Assignments